 Until then, suffice it to say that Charpentier's cousins, the Sevins, descended from a Leaguer named Eléazar Sevin.
 (Suzanne Croyer, the daughter of one of Charpentier's cousins, married Eléazar's son, Charles Sevin de Troigny, in 1625.)
 This really quite prestigious marriage is perhaps explained by Charpentier-Sevin links that have been traced back to late sixteenth-century Meaux.

 In like manner, Urbain de Laval, marquis de Sablé — the grandfather of the Sablés who attended Riants' opera in 1679 — was a Leaguer.
 And Mme de Sablé, née Madeleine de Souvré, was the daughter of a Mlle de Bailleul.
 The Sablés were such close friends or relatives of the Bailleuls that President Louis de Bailleul (the son of one of the witnesses at Elisabeth Charpentier's wedding in 1662 and the father of another) saw fit to note the death of Mme Sablé's brother in his day book (Arsenal, 8o S. 13744, May 22, 1670).
 Although I have not found a family tie, Louis de Bailleul was also close to the Boucherats, who also were guests at Riants' opera: he recorded the Councillor's death on May 6, 1681 (S. 13755, May 6).
-(I have another possible identification of the "Marquis de Sablé: see my "factoid" dated April 5,2007)
+(I have another possible identification of the "Marquis de Sablé: see the paragraph appended at the end of this Musing.)

 Another possible link between Armand-Jean de Riants and the Charpentier family should not be overlooked.
 Riants was a major figure at the Châtelet from the mid-1650s on — as were the Ferrands, the close friends and protectors of the composer's other sister, Etiennette.
 The Ferrands emerged from obscurity as retainers of the Montpensiers (Mlle de Guise's maternal ancestors), then came to Paris.
 By 1594 a Ferrand was lieutenant particulier in the Châtelet, and until the 1690s the eldest Ferrand male of each generation held this position.
 Now it so happens that the Charpentiers of Meaux had several cousins at the Châtelet (Roland Croyer, conseiller at the Châtelet, who was Mme Sevin's uncle; Roland Croyer's in-laws, the Faviers, who were related to several Leaguer families; and Louis Le Roy, a procureur at the Châtelet, who was Mme Sevin's brother-in-law).